 Since education is one of the most important tools a child can have to break the cycle of poverty that often plagues generations of families, we begin setting up school projects to help sponsored children who otherwise couldn’t receive an education.

-Today, more than 6,500 front-line church partners provide tutoring and after-school activities.
+Today, thousands of front-line church partners provide tutoring and after-school activities.
 Because they work one-on-one with children, they are keenly aware of the children’s individual needs and are able to help them with what they need most.

 A Critical Step (1978)

 We establish a fund to provide sponsored children, their families and communities with additional relief and development support.

 Today, these critical interventions cover a wide range of needs, including medical care, safe water, sanitation improvements, disaster relief, mosquito netting to prevent malaria, HIV and AIDS prevention and treatment programs, and care for highly vulnerable children.